HPV in men: carrier status, sperm, and fertility

 HPV test for men

 At HPV Health, we offer a specific HPV test for men.
-We test both the sperm and the penis for the presence of the HPV virus.
+During this test, we check both the sperm and the penis for the presence of the HPV virus.
 In addition, we also test for trichomonas vaginalis, a common co-infection.

 Testing consultation for men